notoscarplox/49exercises/README.md

 # 49exercises

-Projects basically copied from a this course: 50+ Web Projects with HTML, CSS, and JavaScript in 2024 https://www.udemy.com/course/50-web-projects-with-html-css-and-javascript
+Projects basically copied from this course: 50+ Web Projects with HTML, CSS, and JavaScript in 2024 https://www.udemy.com/course/50-web-projects-with-html-css-and-javascript